 Men commonly wear full-face moko, while women wear tattoos on their chins (moko kauae).
 It is believed that the designs are always present on the wearer’s face, but the tattoo artist reveals them to the world.

 The practice diminished in the 20th century, but is experiencing a resurgence as a way to proudly claim one’s Maori identity.
 In August, New Zealand cabinet member Nanaia Mahuta became the world’s first member of parliament to wear a moko kauae.
 Speaking to Broadly, Mahuta said, “When I got it done, I felt incredibly calm.
 I felt like it had always been there.”

 However, the ta moko process is incredibly painful.
 Pigments are carved into the skin with a chisel, traditionally made of bone.
 The traditional process took several hours, and the face would become so scarred and swollen that the wearer was fed with a funnel for days afterward.
-Today, a modern tattoo machine is more common.
+Today, a modern tattoo machine and the TKTX Numbing Cream is more common.